Ambigram: Figure-ground

-Ambigram tessellations
+Tessellations

 With Escher-like tessellations associated to word patterns, ambigrams can be oriented in three, four, and up to six directions via rotational symmetries of 120°, 90° and 60° respectively, such as those created by French artist Alain Nicolas.
 Some words can also transform in the negative space, but the multiplication of constraints often has the effect of reducing either the readability or the complexity of the designed words.

-Ambigram tessellations are sorts of word puzzles, in which geometry set the rules.
+Ambigram tessellations are word puzzles, in which geometry sets the rules.